deckhouse/deckhouse/modules/040-control-plane-manager/docs/internal/ETCD_RECOVERY.md

 ### Restoring from a backup

 Follow these steps to restore from a backup:

+1. If necessary restore etcd-server access keys and certificates into `/etc/kubernetes` directory.

 1. Upload [etcdctl](https://github.com/etcd-io/etcd/releases) to the server (best if it has the same version as the etcd version on the server).

    ```shell